cvmiller/nat64/README.md

 #### Running your own DNS64 Server

-It is easy to use Google's DNS64 server, but you may want to not be tracked by Googl, or just want to have a DNS server closer to your network.
+It is easy to use Google's DNS64 server, but you may want to not be tracked by Google, or just want to have a DNS server closer to your network.

 Setting up your own DNS64 server is not all that difficult if you have minimal experience with the ISC DNS server (**bind9**).
 First step is to install **bind9** using **apt-get** or **yum** (depending on your distro).